coglinks/nix/README.md

 - tex
    - fix reverse hyperlinks. [have a look at this](https://tex.stackexchange.com/questions/198969/linking-the-section-titles-to-toc-using-only-hyperref)
 - Errors logged in "non-nix/logs" dir
+- I changed the default location of the `hardware configuration.nix`.
+But I didn't setup a method for nix to recognise the file as `hardware configuration.nix`.

 ## To do

-Learn how to use utilise papirus-icon-theme
+- Learn how to use utilise papirus-icon-theme
+- nvim doesn't beep when i press esc repeatedly in normal mode

 ## Common setups and fixes